structurizr/structurizr.github.io/lite/index.md

 # Structurizr Lite

-This free and open source version of Structurizr allows you to view/edit diagrams, view documentation, and view architecture decision records defined in a single DSL or JSON workspace.
+This free and open source version of Structurizr allows you to view/edit diagrams, view documentation, and view architecture decision records defined via a DSL or JSON workspace.
 Structurizr Lite can be used standalone for workspace viewing/authoring, or in conjunction with the cloud service/on-premises installation as an authoring/testing/staging environment.

 Please note that Structurizr Lite is only designed to be used by a single person, and has no collaboration features built-in.